Guide To Layering Tile Trim And Profiles

-Like styling different types of pillows on a couch or bed, layering tile trim and profiles in your space can help tie an entire design together for a custom, well-appointed look.
+Just like styling different sizes and shapes of pillows on a couch, layering tile trim and profiles in your space can help tie an entire design together for a custom, well-appointed look.

 Customizing Your Space

 We’re sharing our best practices for layering tile to show you how you can take your space to the next level.
 The look below incorporates a combination of trim pieces and mosaics to transform a simple picture frame into an exquisite focal point.

 Since this space uses the Firenze Carrara marble collection throughout, the untrained eye may see it as quite simple.
 Look carefully at the transitions, and see if you can identify how many trim pieces are actually used to accomplish this sophisticated design.

 Incorporating different shapes and sizes from the same tile collection can carry this elevated look through to other areas of the room, such as the backsplash, half wall